faucetsdn/NetworkML/networkml/algorithms/README.md

  directory to call `eval_[modelname]`, `test_[modelname]`, and `train_[modelname]`,
  respectively.

-At the moment, the eval versions of the models support one pcap at a time.
-To use this for device classification, you will first need to set a $PCAP environment variable before calling the respective `make` command from the root directory, like
+At the moment, the eval versions of the models support one pcap or a directory of pcaps.
+To use this for device classification, you will first need to set a
- so:
+ $PCAP environment variable before calling the respective `make` command from the root directory, like so:

 ```
 export PCAP=[path/to/pcap/file.pcap]
 make eval_onelayer
 ```

 By default, `make run` uses the eval_onelayer script.

 To use `eval`, you will supply a single PCAP from your local filesystem that can be mapped into the Docker container at runtime.
 The `train` and `test` functions require a directory of PCAP files along with a `label_assignments.json` for those PCAPs.
-If the label_assignments don't line up with the ones in `config.json` under the `opts` directory, be sure to add them there as well.
-Currently the models require that the number of labels in `config.json` be exactly 7, don't worry if you don't have data to train all of the labels, but note that you need to keep 7 there, even if you don't use them all.
-Models will be mapped to `/tmp/models`.
+If the label_assignments don't line up with the labels of the pcaps you wish to train with, you'll need to update it.

 Here's an example of implicitly calling `eval_onelayer`:
 ```